 - Explain the design objectives of transmitters and receivers, and impairments that can impact the communication channel.

 - Apply frequency domain and time domain methods to model typical analog and digital communication systems and analyse system function and efficiency.

 - Design basic components in transmitter and receiver to achieve effective communication.

-- Test basic communication systems for their performance analysis by simulation.
+- Assess the performance of basic communication systems by simulation.